Lipen/discrete-math-course/typst/hw2.typ

 == Problem 3: Equivalence Relations and Quotient Sets

-// TODO: either add more parts, or omit the single "part"
 #block(sticky: true)[*Part (a): Equinumerosity Relation*]

 The _equinumerosity relation_ $equinumerous$ is defined as: $A equinumerous B$ iff $card(A) = card(B)$.